JaviAPS94/react-course/books/NOTES.md

     - Functions we write to make reusable bits of logic
     - Usually reuse basic hooks like useState, useEffect, etc
     - Can do a lot or very little

+### Use Callback Hook

+    - Hook to help you tell React taht your function isnt actually changing over time.
+    - Fixes bugs around useEffect and other similiar situations.
+    - Follows similiar conventions as useEffect
+    - If second argument is an empty array, useCallback gives you back the original funciton from first render.

+### CleanUp function

+    - Its a function that return useEffect and its executed the next time that component is re rendered before execute function inside useEffect (depending useEffect conditions)